Bivas-Biswas/kaj-manage/README.md

 ## 📞 About The Project

 KajManage, A Task Managing App.
 We all know about [scrum](https://www.digite.com/agile/scrum-methodology/), The app helps use to create our own custom scum very easily.
 Also easy to maintain.
-We can divide task according our scrum. like most popular scrum is [Todo](https://blog.agileskills.de/en/todo-doing-done-and-the-three-scrum-artifacts/) - Todo, Doing Done
+We can divide task according our scrum. like most popular scrum is [Todo](https://blog.agileskills.de/en/todo-doing-done-and-the-three-scrum-artifacts/) - Todo, Doing Done.

+Intresting Fact about Name - Kaj-bengali(Work), manage-eng(manage)

 ## 📸 Showcase